How to Sell Groceries on Amazon

 • Reseller/distributor means you are reselling products through the retail arbitrage or wholesale business models.
 Typically, Amazon will not accept retail grocery store receipts as an acceptable invoice, so you’ll need to go through a legitimate wholesaler or distributor.

 To make things simpler, choose reseller/distributor.
-We will use a legitimate distributor to get an acceptable invoice for Amazon.
+We will be using a legitimate distributor to get an acceptable invoice for Amazon.
 Even if you want to sell a private label grocery item, this is an easier way to get approved.

 Next, you need to submit documents.
 You’ll need to submit at least 1 purchase invoice from a manufacturer or distributor.